bonhoeffer-host/mechnova-in-catalogue/README.md

 ## 📄 License

 This project is proprietary and confidential.
-All rights reserved by Stevron Tools.
+All rights reserved by Mechnova Machines.

 ---